junxit/us-congress-bills-110/metadata.md

 - 2008-07-17 — Placed on the Union Calendar, Calendar No. 485.
 - 2008-07-17 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-762.
 - 2008-07-17 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 110-762.
+- 2008-07-30 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Barton (TX) objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-07-30 — Considered as unfinished business. (consideration: CR H7587)
+- 2008-07-30 — Considered under suspension of the rules. (consideration: CR H7546-7577)
+- 2008-07-30 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1108.
+- 2008-07-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-07-30 — Mr. Dingell moved to suspend the rules and pass the bill, as amended.
+- 2008-07-30 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 326 - 102 (Roll no. 542). (text: CR H7546-7568)
+- 2008-07-30 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 326 - 102 (Roll no. 542).(text: CR H7546-7568)